elico/squid-helpers/README.md

-cache-rewrite
+squid-helpers
 =============

-ruby store_url_rewrite program for squid to allow youtube cache.
+this repo holds some squid-helpers i have written such as: store_url_rewrite for squi2.7 that ment to help store youtube videos in cache.

+there are samples for codes that other people wrote.